AlerianEmperor/LuxRenderer/README.md

 Lux-Render is almost on par with pbrt v3 by matt phar and it only have 17 stars, in a year!!!! what a shame.
 The projects which I have put so much time and effort are now covered with dust in a corner of github.
 Every day, I check github and I am so disappointed that they just come nowhere.
 People stop and leave.
 A lot of people download the code and don't even star it.
 Some starred and later reget and unstar, wow!!!

-Is your star so precious that it would be such a waste to star a project like Lux Render?
+Is your star so precious that it would be such a waste to star a project like Lux Render.
+A project that cost so many years of my young age and the humiliation come with it, I don't have a privilege to come to a prestigous university and have to study everything by myself.
+And so many struggles to make Lux Render alive.

+And now it's just a TRASH project on github.

 So from now end I decide that no more upgrade or code clean up should be make, and if the situation don't improve, Lux-Render and other projects will be remove from github forever.